-This is a summary of the comments received by the Commission during the 30 day comment period from April 6, 2001 to May 7, 2001.
-References to the "September comment period" in this summary means the 90 day comment period from September 8, 2000 to December 8, 2000.
+This is a summary of the comments received by the Commission during the 30 day comment period from July 13, 2001 to August 13, 2001.

-The Commission received submissions from 17 commentators and would like to take this opportunity to thank each of the commentators for taking the time to express their views on this initiative.
+The Commission received submissions from five commentators (listed in Schedule A) during the most recent comment period and would like to take this opportunity to thank each of the commentators for their views on this initiative.